Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Noise model

 \subsection{Doppler noise}

 Atomic motion not only perturbs the DDI, but also generates unwanted detuning stemming from the Doppler shift, which is known as Doppler noise.
-Finite velocity
+A finite velocity

-shift the resonance for each atomic level $a = \{1, r, r^\prime\}$.
+shifts the resonance for each atomic level $a = \{1, r, r^\prime\}$.
 This shift is characterized by a Gaussian standard deviation in detuning as follows:

 where $k_{\mathrm{eff}}^{a}$ represents the effective wave vector for each laser coupled with the atomic level $a$.
-Finally, we can extract the Doppler shift $\Delta^a$ from sampling from the Gaussian distribution, which adds the following detuning term to the Hamiltonian:
+Finally, the Doppler shifts $\Delta^a$ are sampled from the Gaussian distribution, which adds the following detuning term to the Hamiltonian: